sysdiglabs/charts/charts/admission-controller/README.md

 DO NOT MODIFY THIS FILE MANUALLY!!

-IT'S AUTO-GENERATED vía README.TPL with pre-comit plugin this is under construction so it must be launched manually
+IT'S AUTO-GENERATED vía README.tpl with pre-comit plugin this is under construction so it must be launched manually

 in the project root, run: